It's understandable for anyone undergoing a HIV test to feel somewhat apprehensive or nervous.

 Although an HIV diagnosis may seem daunting, the sooner a positive rest result is detected, the more time a person has to start treatment - as well as informing them of the risk factors and helping prevent them from spreading the virus further.

-At iPlaySafe App, we're passionate about educating people about sexually transmitted infections and breaking down the stigmas of discussing them.
-Our at-home testing kits make HIV testing entirely confidential and painless.
+At iPlaySafe, we're passionate about educating people about sexually transmitted infections and breaking down the stigmas of discussing them.
+Our test kits make HIV testing entirely confidential and painless.

-HIV testing is crucial because HIV often goes undetected for a great deal of time, which means an increased chance of somebody unwittingly passing the virus on to others.
+HIV testing is crucial because this infection often goes undetected for a great deal of time, which means an increased chance of somebody unwittingly passing the virus on to others.

 HIV typically displays itself initially as a flu-like illness between 2-6 weeks after a person is first exposed to the virus.